Thachil Matthoo Tharakan: Minister of Travancore

 Matthoo Tharakan was Commerce Minister to Maharaja Balarama Varma of Travancore.
 His best years were during the reign of Dharma Raja.
 He loaned a large sum of money to the Kingdom to help fight its wars against Tipu Sultan.
-However, during the following period of Jayanthan Sankaran Nampoothiri's Dewanship, there was an uprising and revolt engineered by Velu Thampi.
+However, during the following period of Jayanthan Sankaran Nampoothiri's Dewanship, there was an uprising and revolt led by Velu Thampi against British corruption, which had been aided by Tarakan.
 This led to Velu Thampi becoming the Dalawa (Prime Minister) in 1801.
-Velu Thampi persecuted Mathu Tharakan (his ear was cut and later he was imprisoned).
+Velu Thampi punished Mathu Tharakan (his ear was cut and later he was imprisoned).
 He ordered confiscation of Matthoo Tharakan's landholdings and assets alleging that he had to pay huge revenue arrears to the Government of Travancore.
 This order was later cancelled by the British Resident Macaulay.
-Velu Thampi's subsequent revolt against the British (without the sanction of the Maharaja) led to his suicide in 1809 in Mannadi Temple, Adoor.
-Balarama Varma repented the indiscriminate actions of Velu Thampi and symbolically gave Tharakan a golden ear.
+Velu Thampi's subsequent resistance to the British led to his suicide in 1809 in Mannadi Temple, Adoor.
+Balarama Varma then symbolically gave Tharakan a golden ear.